 Cook a Bulgarian Banitsa

-Edited by Zornitsa Bukovska, Anonymous, Robbi, Eng and 2 others
+Edited by Zornitsa Bukovska, Robbi, Eng, Graeme and 1 other

 Situated in the eastern part of Europe, Bulgaria is a small country with rich culture and exotic cuisine.
 This time we'll introduce you to one of the most popular Bulgarian dishes – the amazing Banitsa.
 It's a dish that is typically preferred for breakfast, but it's often eaten for lunch and dinner, as well.

 Bulgarians have a tradition of eating Banitsa when they have special occasions such as Christmas, New Year's Eve, baptisms, weddings, and so on.

 The interesting part is that on Christmas they put a coin in the cake.
 According to the legend, the one who finds it will gain enormous wealth the next year.

 On New Year's Eve, Banitsa is the most important dish on the table.
 The magic here comes from the little fortunes hidden in each piece of the pie – a piece for every guest!